Ozoniuss/tree/README.md

-# Red Black Tree
+# Tree

-This implements a Red Black Tree in Golang, which is the data structure used to implement `unordered_set` and `unordered_multiset` in C++.
-This is still a work in progress.

-Based on the specification from [this book](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844)
+An idiomatic, standard library compatible implementation of various Binary Search Trees in Golang.
+Designed with simplicity in mind, oriented towards competitive programming or the implementation of other data structures such as ordered sets and ordered multisets.